ARMmbed/mbed-os-5-docs/docs/advanced/utest.md

 To validate your callback, you must call `Harness::validate_callback()` in your asynchronous callback before the timeout fires.
 This will schedule the execution of the next test case.

 For repeating asynchronous cases, you can "add" both attributes together: `CaseTimeout(200) + CaseRepeatAll` will wait for 200 ms for the callback validation and then repeat the test case.
-See the section on arbitration logic for more details.
+See the section on [arbitration logic](#test-case-arbitration) for more details.

-Note that you can also add attributes during callback validation, however, only repeat attributes are considered.
+You can also add attributes during callback validation; however, only repeat attributes are considered.
 This allows you to return `CaseTimeout(500)` to wait up to 500 ms for the callback validation and delegate the decision to repeat to the time the callback occurs: `Harness::validate_callback(CaseRepeatHandler)`.

 You can only validate a callback once.
 If you need to wait for several callbacks, you need to write your own helper function that validates the expected callback only when all your custom callbacks arrive.
-This custom functionality is purposefully not part of this test harness; you can achieve it externally with additional code.
+This custom functionality is not part of this test harness; you can achieve it externally with additional code.

 ### Failure handlers